biberlabs/go-resources/README.md

  - [Go kit: Go in the modern enterprise](http://peter.bourgon.org/go-kit/) - Article about the original talk from 2015 FOSDEM and the Google Campus London meetup.
 (February 2015)
  - [Go Object Oriented Design](https://nathany.com/good/) - Translation of the [Practical Object-Oriented Programming in Ruby](http://www.poodr.com/) examples to Go by [Nathan Youngman](https://github.com/nathany).
  - [Illustrated Guide to SQLX](https://jmoiron.github.io/sqlx/) - [Sqlx](https://github.com/jmoiron/sqlx) is a package for Go which provides a set of extensions on top of the excellent built-in database/sql package.
 This article examines Go idioms and documents sqlx package usage.
 (Jason Moiron, 2015)
+ - [Iterators in Go](http://ewencp.org/blog/golang-iterators/) - A Survey of Iterator (or Generator) Patterns in golang by Ewen Cheslack-Postava (September 2013)
  - [Making an extensible wiki system with Go](http://jamesadam.me/index.php/2015/11/03/making-an-extensible-wiki-system-with-go/) by [James Adam](https://github.com/rhinoman) - Covers writing a single-page web application which provides an extensible wiki system using Go, Backbone and Marionette.
 (November 2015)
  - [Practical Persistence in Go](http://www.alexedwards.net/blog/organising-database-access) - An article about organising database access in Go by [Alex Edwards](https://twitter.com/ajmedwards) (July 2015)